ChatCFD: An LLM-Driven Agent for End-to-End CFD Automation with Structured Knowledge and Reasoning: ChatCFD Pipeline Design

 The initial stage of ChatCFD features an interactive, multi-modal interface that enables users to define CFD simulations by either conversing with the \texttt{DeepSeek-R1} model or uploading documents and mesh files, built using the Streamlit Python framework.
 This interface leverages the preprocessed knowledge base to facilitate accurate case specification with minimal CFD expertise.
 The knowledge base, comprising OpenFOAM manuals, tutorial cases, and a structured JSON database of solver configurations and turbulence models, informs the system’s natural language processing and case extraction, ensuring robust and context-aware interactions.
 The workflow comprises four key phases:

-\begin{itemize}[leftmargin=*] \item \textbf{Input Submission}: Users can upload research articles or describe the case through dialogue to provide the basis for case analysis. \item \textbf{Case Extraction}: The system extracts and catalogs CFD cases from uploaded documents or conversation inputs, identifying solver configurations and physical models, and presents them in a structured format with unique identifiers (e.g., Case 1, Case 2). \item \textbf{Case Selection}: Through natural language interaction, the system guides users to select a target case, provides detailed specifications for verification, and confirms the selection. \item \textbf{Mesh Integration}: The system assists users in uploading mesh files, currently supporting Fluent-format \texttt{.msh} files. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Input Submission}: Users can upload research articles or describe the case through dialogue to provide the basis for case analysis. \item \textbf{Case Extraction}: The system extracts and catalogs CFD cases from uploaded documents or conversation inputs, identifying solver configurations and physical models, and presents them in a structured format with unique identifiers (e.g., Case 1, Case 2). \item \textbf{Case Selection}: Through natural language interaction, the system guides users to select a target case, provides detailed specifications for verification, and confirms the selection. \item \textbf{Mesh Integration}: The system assists users in uploading mesh files, currently supporting Fluent format \texttt{.msh} files.
+For OpenFOAM default meshes, users must specify the path to the corresponding polyMesh directory. \end{itemize}

 Upon completing this workflow, ChatCFD aggregates three essential components for downstream processing, as shown in Fig.~\ref{fig_chatcfd_framework}:

 \begin{itemize}[leftmargin=*] \item \textbf{Case Documentation}: The system retains the full research article or conversation details, providing access to all technical specifications, including solvers, boundary conditions, and simulation parameters. \item \textbf{Case Specification}: The selected case is recorded with detailed metadata, including solver types, numerical schemes, physical models, and source references, ensuring precise setup. \item \textbf{Mesh Data}: Robust file transfer and path management ensure reliable delivery of mesh data to subsequent stages. \end{itemize}